Amanj1/Discovery2/README.md

 # Discovery2
+ ##Work in Progress
+I'm currently developing a new and improved version of Discovery!
+This update will include:

+    More advanced filtering options

+    Enhanced result handling

+    Improved performance and faster run times

+Once the new version is complete, I’ll provide a link to the updated repository here.

 A metagenomic pipeline that identifies common and uncommon variants of microorganisms and viruses.
 We find the most common by using different nucleotide-based searches/tools against databases and the uncommon by translating nucleotide sequences into 6 frame protein sequences and matching the sequences against the entire nr database.
 The pipeline also produces a classification of each sequence and an interactive table of all results.
 In addition, a list of sequences that do not match with anything in the databases used in the pipeline is produced for each sample.